d-cmst/agreatwine/Documentation/relative-score.md

 ### Sources selection
 Not all sources who qualify (i.e. offer a classification of grades) are used in *AGReATWine*: some are excluded for the lack of resources needed to scrape them from their original medium (website, mobile app, traditional publication, etc.); some others cannot be used because their classification is inconsistent with the others and turn out to be difficult/impossible to aggregate.
 Details about source selection are provided where the selection happens, which is usually at the country level.

-## Evaluations aggregation and weighted averages
+## Evaluations and weighted averages

 Let's assume we have the following evaluations for a wine called *Wine A* and we want to compute it's **Relative Score**: